 Over 1 million people, mainly Uyghurs, have been arbitrarily detained in "re-education" or "de-extremification" facilities since around 2017.
-An estimated 880,000 children in XUAR have been placed in state-run orphanages or boarding schools.
-In May 2022 the Associated Press reported that nearly one in 25 people in XUAR's Konasheher county has been sentenced to prison on "terrorism-related" charges, in what is the world's highest known imprisonment rate.
 According to the Australian Strategic Policy Institute, more than 380 suspected detention facilities in XUAR have been built or expanded since 2017.
-There are reports of widespread rape, sexual abuse and torture of ethnic minorities in detention facilities.
-In May an array of news outlets published investigations on the Xinjiang Police Files, providing an unprecedented look at Bejjing's genocidal campaign against Uyghurs, including thousands of photographs of detained people and details on a shoot-to-kill policy for people who try to escape.
+There are reports of widespread rape, sexual abuse and torture of ethnic minorities in these facilities.
+In May 2022 various news outlets published investigations on the "Xinjiang Police Files," providing thousands of photographs of detained people and details on a shoot-to-kill policy for those who try to escape.
+An estimated 880,000 children in XUAR - whose parents are allegedly detained or in exile - have been placed in state-run orphanages or boarding schools.

 Approximately 100,000 Uyghurs are also working under conditions that strongly suggest forced labor, with many transferred from detention camps to factories.
 Reports have identified 135 detention facilities in XUAR that have on-site factories where detainees are reportedly forced to work.
 The factories are part of supply chains that allegedly provide goods for 82 global brands.
-In November 2021 the Helena Kennedy Centre for International Justice reported that over 100 international brands may be tied to Uyghur forced-labor-produced cotton.
-Xinjiang's cotton sector produces 20 percent of the world's cotton.
-According to the Coalition to End Forced Labour in the Uyghur Region, 45 percent of the world's polysilicon comes from XUAR, supplying the global solar panel industry.
-Nearly the entire industry is implicated in Uyghur forced labor.
+An August 2022 report from the UN Special Rapporteur on contemporary forms of slavery determined that forced labor among Uyghur, Kazakh and other ethnic minorities has been occurring in sectors such as agriculture and manufacturing in XUAR, and in Tibet.
+The Helena Kennedy Centre for International Justice has reported that over 100 international brands may be tied to Uyghur forcedlabor-produced cotton.
+According to the Coalition to End Forced Labour in the Uyghur Region, 45 percent of the world's polysilicon comes from XUAR, implicating nearly the entire global solar panel industry in Uyghur forced labor.